metashell/metashell/README.md

 You probably noticed that there are two kinds of events metadebugger shows you:
 * __TemplateInstantiation__ event happens when the compiler first encounters and instantiates a new template type.
-During a TemplateInstantiation event the compiler will instantiate every subtype it needs to get to the result
+During a TemplateInstantiation event the compiler will instantiate every subtype it needs to get to the result.
 * __Memoization__ event happens when a compiler encounters a type, which it had already instantiated before.
 It won't go through the instantiation process again, instead it uses technique called